Interference alignment for the MIMO interference channel: Main results

 Moreover, if, in addition, $N + M = 4d$, then there is a unique solution if $N > M$ and there are $\binom{2d}{d}$ solutions if $N = M = 2d$. \end{theorem}

 The sufficiency of these conditions has also been independently shown by Amir et al.~\cite{AEN11}, but only in the zero-dimensional case, when $N+M = 4d$.
 Also independently and simultaneously, Wang et al.~\cite{WGJ11} have obtained results very similar to Theorem~\ref{t:3-user-sufficient}.
-Their necessary condition is information-theoretic, and thus, unlike ours, not limited to linear strategies.
+Their necessary condition (which matches the one in Theorem~\ref{t:3-user-sufficient}) is information-theoretic, and thus, unlike ours, is not limited to linear strategies, constant channels, or no symbol-extensions.
+The linear achievability result of~\cite{WGJ11} also matches Theorem~\ref{t:3-user-sufficient}.

-Theorem~\ref{t:3-user-sufficient} is effective in the sense that the solutions can be obtained from basic operations in linear algebra.
+Theorem~\ref{t:3-user-sufficient} is constructive in the sense that the solutions can be obtained from basic operations in linear algebra.
 The reason that the $K=3$ case is easy to analyze is that the constraints~(\ref{e:GeneralorthogonalityIntro}), which always link a pair of vector space choices, form a cycle in the case of $K=3$.
+This cycle allows alignment strategies to be constructed from alignment paths, as was also observed by~\cite{WGJ11} (and previously in~\cite{BT09} for the three-user interference channel with either time or frequency diversity).
 When there are more users, we nonetheless have a sufficiency condition in the case when $N=M$:

 \begin{theorem} Suppose that $K \geq 3$ and that $d_i = d$ and $M_i = N_i = N$ for all users $i$.
 Then, for generic channel matrices, there is a feasible strategy if and only if $2N \geq (K+1)d$. \end{theorem}